Ivanio1/SwapHub/README.md

 ## License

-Project Burning-Lab.SwipeDetector is distributed under the MIT license.
+Project is distributed under the MIT license.